 The open-world nature of the game is exciting enough, but the gameplay demo video below also shows how you'll be able to set traps and craft - as well as the ability to play in different ways to achieve the same end goal.

-Trailers and gameplay videos
+Days Gone trailers and gameplay videos

 The original demo below shows two types of Freaks: Newts and Hordes.
 The former were young when infected and are "opportunistic hunters" while the latter are large groups which eat, move and attack as one.